nixworks/public/news/2013/07/12/README.md

 An Intercity train to Limoges derailed today around 5pm in the municipality of Brétigny-sur-Orge, French newspaper Le Parisien is reporting.
 Emergency services are attending.
 Eight people are thought to be dead and many of the wounded are still stuck in the trains.

 ### [A third person, a critically injured unidentified girl, dies at San Francisco General Hospital of injuries she sustained as a result of the Saturday, July 6, 2013 crash-landing of Asiana Airlines Flight 214, a Boeing 777 (180 were injured, 16 remain hospitalized, including two critical adults; autopsy results will take about 3 weeks). ](/news/2013/07/12/a-third-person-a-critically-injured-unidentified-girl-dies-at-san-francisco-general-hospital-of-injuries-she-sustained-as-a-result-of-the.md)
-_Context: 2013 Asiana Airlines accident, Boeing 777, San Francisco General Hospital_
+_Context: Asiana Airlines Flight 214, Boeing 777, San Francisco General Hospital_

 ### [An empty Ethiopian Airlines Boeing 787 Dreamliner catches fire eight hours after landing at London Heathrow Airport, closing runways for an hour.
 Another Boeing 787 Dreamliner (Thomson Airways-owned) was forced to return to Britain's Manchester Airport after an unspecified mechanical problem. ](/news/2013/07/12/an-empty-ethiopian-airlines-boeing-787-dreamliner-catches-fire-eight-hours-after-landing-at-london-heathrow-airport-closing-runways-for-an.md)
 _Context: Boeing 787 Dreamliner, Ethiopian Airlines, London Heathrow Airport, Manchester, Thomson Airways_